The IOB Guide for T1D: Part 2

 Model 1: No IOB deduction from corrections

 Some systems display IOB but do not use it to reduce correction recommendations.
 The full calculated correction is always offered.
 This approach gives maximum correction freedom but carries the highest insulin stacking risk.
-The displayed IOB, often calculated using a 4 to 6 hour duration, still provides useful information about total circulating insulin for exercise planning — but this information is advisory only, not used by the calculator.
+The displayed IOB, often calculated using a 4 to 6 hour duration, still provides useful information about total circulating insulin for exercise planning; this information is advisory only, not used by the calculator.

 Model 2: Correction-only IOB

 Only insulin given explicitly as a correction dose blocks further corrections.
 Meal boluses are excluded from the correction calculation.
-This improves correction logic and may reduce stacking from aggressive correction calculations.
+This improves correction logic and may reduce stacking from high-strength correction calculations.
 However, it risks over-correction early after meals, can underestimate true circulating insulin, and may increase hypoglycaemia risk with high-glycaemic meals or when pre-bolusing is inconsistent.
 It solves one problem but creates others.

 Some bolus calculators that exclude meal insulin from correction logic still display both meal and correction insulin on the screen.
 This transparency helps mitigate the risk.
 It is essential to check how your system presents this information.